-Where the application was considered not to comply with Rule 43(2) when the European or supplementary European search report was prepared, this may have led to the issuing of a search report restricted to one independent claim in each category, or to a sub-group of independent claims in each category where these complied with Rule 43(2).
-Such a limitation of the search report would have been in accordance with Rule 62a(1) (see B-VIII, 4.1 and B-VIII, 4.2).
-Where an this unjustified plurality of independent claims in the same category persists after the search (see B‑VIII, 4.1 and B‑VIII, 4.2) in the application under examination, an objection is raised under Rule 43(2) (for applications where a search opinion accompanies the search report, this objection may already have been raised in the search opinion).
-If no Rule 62a(1) invitation was sent at the search stage, the Examining Division can still raise an objection under Rule 43(2).
+Where an unjustified plurality of independent claims in the same category persists after the search (see B‑VIII, 4.1 and B‑VIII, 4.2) in the application under examination, an objection is raised under Rule 43(2).
+If no Rule 62a(1) invitation was sent at the search stage, the examining division can still raise an objection under Rule 43(2).
 If the application is a Euro-PCT application not subject to the preparation of a supplementary European search report (see B‑II, 4.3.1), an objection under Rule 43(2) may also arise in examination.

-If the application is amended to provide a set of claims complying with Rule 43(2), but containing one or more claims directed to subject-matter excluded from the search in accordance with Rule 62a(1), an objection under Rule 137(5) arises and the application may also be refused for this reason under Art.
-97(2) (see also H‑II, 6 and H‑II, 6.1).
+If the application is amended to provide a set of claims complying with Rule 43(2), but containing one or more claims directed to subject-matter excluded from the search in accordance with Rule 62a(1), an objection under Rule 137(5) arises and such amendments may not be admitted (see also H‑II, 6 and H‑II, 6.1).
 However, before such a decision can be taken, it will be necessary to allow the applicant to comment according to Art.
 113(1) on the underlying issue of whether or not the claims in respect of which the invitation under Rule 62a(1) was sent did in fact comply with Rule 43(2).

 The burden of proof concerning an objection under Rule 43(2) is initially shifted onto the applicant, i.e. it is up to the applicant to argue convincingly why additional independent claims can be maintained.
 For example, the mere statement that the number of claims is the minimum necessary to provide the overall scope of protection which the applicant seeks is not a convincing argument (see T 56/01, Reasons 5).

-Where the application also lacks unity of invention, the examiner may raise an objection under either Rule 43(2) or Art.
+Where the application also lacks unity of invention, the division may raise an objection under either Rule 43(2) or Art.
 82 or under both.
-The applicant cannot contest which of these objections has priority (see T 1073/98, Reasons 7.2).
+The applicant cannot contest which of these objections has priority.